myselfswastikmishra/TechTribe-final/README.md

 ---

-## 🤖 AI Backend (Forms)
+## 🤖 Backend (Forms)

-The forms on this website use Genkit to process submissions on the backend.
+The forms on this website use two different mechanisms for processing submissions.

-### 1. Contact Form
+### 1. Contact Form (Discord Notification)

 1.  **Form Component (`src/app/contact/ContactForm.tsx`):** Defines the form fields and validation rules.
-2.  **Server Action (`src/app/contact/actions.ts`):** The `sendDirectMessage` function passes the form data to the Genkit flow.
+2.  **Server Action (`src/app/contact/actions.ts`):** The `sendDirectMessage` function takes the form data, formats it into a message, and sends it to your Discord server using your configured webhook URL.
-3.  **AI Flow (`src/ai/flows/send-message-flow.ts`):**
-    -   Receives the data.
-    -   Uses an AI prompt to format the data into an email body and subject line.
-    -   Uses **Resend** to send the formatted email to your inbox.
-    -   The result is logged to the Genkit terminal (`npm run genkit:watch`).
+3.  **Result:** The message appears instantly in your Discord channel.

-### 2. "Start a Chapter" Form
+### 2. "Start a Chapter" Form (Genkit)

-This form follows the same pattern, but does not send an email.
+This form uses Genkit to process the data.

 1.  **Form:** `src/app/chapters/ChapterApplicationForm.tsx`
 2.  **Server Action:** `src/app/chapters/actions.ts`
-3.  **AI Flow:** `src/ai/flows/chapter-application-flow.ts` (This flow logs all application data to the Genkit terminal).
+3.  **AI Flow:** `src/ai/flows/chapter-application-flow.ts` (This flow logs all application data to the Genkit terminal when you run `npm run genkit:watch`).

 ---